- You do not have any products in your shopping cart yet.

 - Avoid using underfloor heating under your table.

-- Use coasters, placemats, and felt gliders in daily use.
+- Use coasters, placemats, and felt pads in everyday life.

 - Care for the surface regularly with suitable products.